Why Frontend Feels More Complex Than Ever

 My Journey

-At 2021, Like many frontend developers in the SPA era, I took my next step with React after completing HTML, CSS, and JS courses.
+In 2021, like many frontend developers in the SPA era, I took my next step with React after completing HTML, CSS, and JS courses.
 Hooks were hot. useEffect for fetch calls, useCallback, useMemo, and React.memo to prevent rerenders.
 After a while, I realized the noise-to-signal ratio in the component’s code has increased significantly.
 For every 10 lines of actual component logic, I had to write an additional 10 lines for memoization to prevent React performance issues.
 Later, Redux for global state, TanStack Query for fetch calls, react-hook-form for forms, React DnD for drag and drop, etc…

 When to use RSC?